brettdh/libcmm/README.txt

 ineffective if called from within a thunk being executed by the signal handler; this is just a bug, rather than a hard requirement of the API.

+Describing label preferences:
+[Could be done manually or by the connection scout] The API reads in a configuration file to determine if some interfaces are 'superior' than others.
+This helps the API to dynamically choose a better interface if multiple are available.
+Check the sample configuration file for format.